Operating within a false paradigm

 His little but perfect book “The Ethics and Passion of Dressage” should be in every equestrian’s library, in my humble opinion.
 I feel very fortunate to have audited several of Charles’ clinics, at Dovecote Stables and at the now defunct TTT, as well as riding with him for a couple of lessons.

 I did quite a lot of Facebook discussing- on sites such as Classical Horsemanship.
 Contrary to the modern defensive dressage divas, I find these sites incredibly informative.
-Once you start to learn who to listen to, that is: there are some gems who really know their theory, and there are others who just spout catchphrases without really understanding the nuts and bolts of correct training.
+Once one starts to learn who to listen to, who really knows their theory, and how to spot others who just spout catchphrases without really understanding the nuts and bolts of correct training.
 And those who do know their stuff will always answer questions, really helpful and unfailingly polite, while those just spouting politically correct jargon but not actually doing the do cannot explain themselves and get defensive or offensive when questioned.

 Just do the homework.